JamesPWagner/JamesPWagner.github.io/resume.md

 **ForgeRock**, March – May 2016, Curriculum Developer (contract)

-Developed instructor-led training for the ForgeRock Identity Management System, focusing on self-service, user interface customization, and workflow.
+Developed instructor-led training for the ForgeRock Identity Platform, focusing on self-service, user interface customization, and workflow.
 * Wrote new courseware for admins on how to implement user self-service features such as registration, profile update, password reset, forgotten username, and other aspects of the ForgeRock Identity Management system.
 * Created lab guides and presentations for developers on rebranding the self-service UI using HTML5, CSS3, JavaScript, jQuery, and other web development tools.
 * Added new labs for developers on automated workflow design and deployment using the Activiti Designer Business Process Management tool.